 Three of these stores are located in malls and all five are located near Medellín metro system stations.

 In addition, there is a store in Rionegro at Calle 43 # 54-139, which isn’t too far from the José María Córdova international airport.

-Also, most taxi and Uber drivers will know where these big home improvement stores are located.
+Also, most taxi drivers will know where these big home improvement stores are located.
 And it is normally easy to catch a taxi at one of these large stores.
 Also, these stores do deliveries.

 Hours: Monday to Friday: 8 am (7 am in a few locations) to 9 pm.
 Sunday and holidays: 8 am to 8 pm.

 The Bottom Line: A Guide to Shopping at Homecenter in Colombia

 If you are familiar with Home Depot and Bed Bath & Beyond in the U.S. you will have a good idea of what to expect in these popular home improvement stores in Colombia.

 The bottom line is that Homecenter is convenient for home improvement projects and also when furnishing an apartment.
 When I furnished an apartment in Medellín I bought a few pieces of furniture, curtains and many bedroom, bathroom and kitchen items at Homecenter.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.